 Imagine an illness that causes your loved one to lose control of their movements and balance, devastates their cognitive functions, and eventually, causes them to vividly hallucinate.
 Their memory becomes foggy, and everyday activities, such as eating, dressing, and even using the toilet, become an hourly challenge.
-Nighttime brings no relief, as your mother, father, or spouse cries out and gestures wildly in their sleep in the wee hours of the morning.
+Nighttime brings no relief.
+Your mother, father, or spouse cries out and gestures wildly in their sleep in the wee hours of the morning.

 These are the hallmarks of a disease known as Lewy Body Dementia (LBD).
 According to a recently published article on Lewy Body Dementia, this disease affects “somewhere around 1.3 million Americans” and is “the second most common form of dementia (after Alzheimer’s disease).”